Creamy Root Vegetable Soup

 - 1 pound waxy potatoes, such as yukon gold, red, or yellow finn (unpeeled)

-- 4 to 5 cups low-sodium chicken broth (or water for a vegetarian option)
+- 4 to 5 cups low-sodium chicken or vegetable broth

 - 1 bay leaf